Meditation for Self-Love: Teachings, Videos, and Guided Meditation Script

 On our meditation paths, it can be easy to move quickly from self-love to related topics, like wishing for the benefit of all beings through contemplating the Four Immeasurables, and taking on the suffering of others through Tonglen (sending and taking) practice.
 I feel that it can sometimes result that we do not fully connect with the warmth of self-love itself, before moving on to more “advanced” topics that should have self-love as a foundation.

 Relatedly, many of us carry various kinds of personal, family, and cultural trauma that makes it very difficult to love ourselves.
-This means that we need to be more creative and tenacious to work with and begin to process this trauma and find true self-love, and moving on quickly to other topics might risk leaving this work incomplete.
+This means that we need to be more creative and committed to work with and begin to process this trauma and find true self-love, and moving on quickly to other topics might risk leaving this work incomplete.

 Because under-emphasizing self-love is such a risk in our complex meditation paths, I feel that it is good if we practice self-love meditation using the most fundamental teachings we can find: the ones that teach us to love ourselves directly, before we take on additional ideas, practices, or projects in areas like compassion, universal altruism, and so on.